 Is competition always a pre-requisite for efficient and economic delivery, or is it sometimes just a blind dogma?

 In the UK we have a mixed economy with both public and private services.
 Currently, most if not all retail outlets are in private hands as are most industrial and financial services.
-Alongside these we have a range of public services funded from taxation which are provided to us, arguably designed to enable us to live a decent and productive life, such as the National Health Service, education, highways, waste collection and disposal, plus personal care services, and to some extent online shopping and online antique store.
+Alongside these we have a range of public services funded from taxation which are provided to us, arguably designed to enable us to live a decent and productive life, such as the National Health Service, education, highways, waste collection and disposal, plus personal care services, and to some extent online shopping and Antique Rings in London, UK.

 Since the 1980s this convenient distinction between public and private has become blurred by a process of privatising public services.
 Today, for example we have the utility services of energy (gas and electricity) and water provided by private companies.
 In recognition that such services still have a significant economic and social impact, government has created public regulators to oversee the operation of these utility companies.
 These are essentially there to protect the ‘public interest’.